|source: David Miaialetti (Philadelphia Inquirer)|

 You can try to talk sense to these people, just like the mother tries to talk sense to their whining child, but it falls on deaf ears as the child screams and cries in protest.
 The child, like the fan, is unable or unwilling to see the big picture.
 Their only concern is that their demands aren't being met.
 They want their shiny new toy.
 They feel entitled to it, and the temper tantrum will continue until they get what they want, or until they've tuckered themselves out and are left pouting in the corner.

-For fans who can see the situation holistically, here are many reasons the Phillies should pass on Realmuto at even half of the $200 million asking price.
+For fans who can see the situation holistically, here are many reasons the Phillies should pass on Realmuto at his seven year, $200 million + asking price.

 - The Phillies will not go over the luxury tax threshold.
 Period.
 End of story.
 Any discussion about the Phillies front office that does not begin with this understanding is not worth having.